-New Voices for the Theater is the nationally acclaimed statewide high school playwriting program that celebrates and cultivates young writing talent from across Virginia.
+New Voices for the Theater is the nationally acclaimed statewide high school playwriting competition that celebrates and cultivates young writing talent from across Virginia.
 This program provides a life-changing opportunity for high school writers to work with professional playwrights, actors, and other theatre artists.

-Original plays written by Virginia students in grades 9-12 are accepted through Feb.
-15, 2017.
-Winning playwrights will be invited to attend a two-week residency in Richmond June 24-July 9, 2017.
+Original plays written by Virginia students in grades 9-12 will be accepted through February 1st, 2018.
+Winning playwrights will be invited to attend a two-week residency in Richmond June 30th – July 15th, 2018.

 How It Works

 The New Voices for the Theater playwriting competition provides an opportunity for Virginia students to work closely with professional theatre artists during a two-week residency designed to help them bring their original one-act plays to life on the stage.

 The Residency is an intensive workshop experience geared towards enhancing and developing the writing talents of the chosen playwrights.
 The program requires attention to detail, a willingness to work hard, and a commitment to daily homework writing and reading assignments.
 Students are guided by a nationally recognized Playwright-in-Residence and other theatre professionals.
 They spend the two weeks taking classes and revising their winning play as well as taking trips to theater productions, museums, and other activities of interest.